gcandal/gcandal.github.io/about.md

 My allegiance lies with functional programming and I’m an evangelist of strong static typing, but if you are part of a small but highly capable engineering-driven team whom I can learn from, maybe we can set our differences aside.

-Oh, I also like MOOCs too much for my own sake, love football and practice karaté, so proceed with caution.z
+Oh, I also like MOOCs too much for my own sake, love football and practice karaté, so proceed with caution.

+I have currently been writing at [Next Commit][nextcommit], if you know portuguese please check it out!

 ### Contact me